Trade Setup for Friday: Top 14 things to know before Opening Bell

 Call options data

-Maximum call open interest (OI) of 23.30 lakh contracts was seen at the 11,500 strike price.
-It will act as a crucial resistance level in the October series.
+Maximum call open interest (OI) of 24.81 lakh contracts was seen at the 11,500 strike price.
+It will act as a crucial resistance level for the October series.

 Put options data

-Maximum put OI of 22.16 lakh contracts was seen at 11,000 strike price, which will act as a crucial support in the October series.
+Maximum put open interest of 25.83 lakh contracts was seen at 11,000 strike price, which will act as crucial support in October series.

 Stocks with a high delivery percentage